Acylindrical hyperbolicity of outer automorphism groups of right-angled Artin groups: Graphs without additional components

 \subsection{Examples}

 Let $\Gamma_2$ be the graph on the left in Figure \ref{gamma23}.
-Note that there are three simultaneously shared components and no additional components. $\Out^*(A_{\Gamma_2})$ has partial conjugations defined by (two) vertices in $\cap \lk(w_i)$, and by Theorem \ref{semidirect}, $\Out^*(A_{\Gamma_2})$ is a direct product of two infinite subgroups.
+In this graph, we can choose a maximal SIL-pair system $\{w_1, w_2, w_3\}$ consisting of one vertex from each of the three vertical branches.
+The intersection of their links is exactly the set of two horizontal extremal vertices $l_1$ and $l_2.$ Note that there are three simultaneously shared components and no additional components. $\Out^*(A_{\Gamma_2})$ has partial conjugations defined by (two) vertices in $\cap \lk(w_i)$, and by Theorem \ref{semidirect}, $\Out^*(A_{\Gamma_2})$ is a direct product of two infinite subgroups.
 Therefore, $\Out^*(A_{\Gamma_2})$ is not acylindrically hyperbolic.

-We give more examples satisfying the assumptions in Corollary \ref{beingAHcor}.
+We give more examples satisfying the assumptions in Corollary~\ref{beingAHcor}.
 These examples suggest infinitely many cases of having acylindrically hyperbolic $\Out^*(A_{\Gamma})$.

 Define a graph $\Gamma_3$ as illustrated to the right in Figure \ref{gamma23}.
 In this case, $\mathrm{PSO}(A_{\Gamma_3})$ is isomorphic to a subgroup of Fouxe-Rabinovitch group $\Out(\mathbb{F}_6;$ $\{\langle x_1,x_2 \rangle,$ $\langle x_3,x_4 \rangle, \langle x_5,x_6 \rangle\}^t)$ where $x_i's$ are the usual free generators of $\mathbb{F}_6$.
 See \cite{day2019relative} for the details.